 If you are a leader, these sheep quotes will teach you to be an exemplary shepherd.
 You might also like our leadership quotes for more on the theme.

 Aside from the metaphors above, we also use terms like "black sheep" to describe someone who deviates from societal norms.
-Such divergence may be perceived negatively but can also be a catalyst for change, as the black sheep challenges the status quo.
+Such divergence may be perceived negatively but can also catalyze change, as the black sheep challenges the status quo.
 But in nature, black sheep exist thanks to the genetic lottery with black fleece recessive genes.

 Check out how writers use this metaphor and many more through the sheep quotes below.